alkem-io/alkemio/docs/technical-design.md

 This section describes the steps and supporting entities for working with an Ecoverse.

 ### Structure
-The structural setup of the Ecoverse is held in a “Ecoverse Setup file, external to Cherrytwist that contains:
+The structural setup of the Ecoverse is held in a “Ecoverse Setup file, external to Alkemio that contains:

 *   The Identity for the Ecoverse e.g. Odyssey, YES!Delft, OdysseyTest etc
 *   The description of the Ecoverse, including all related information such as the Ecoverse Host etc